-A relic of Saint Teresa of Calcutta, formerly known as Mother Teresa, will visit the cathedrals of Ireland as well as Knock Shrine and Lough Derg this summer, as part of a national tour.
+A relic of Saint Teresa of Calcutta, formerly known as Mother Teresa, will visit the cathedrals of Ireland as well as Knock Shrine this summer, as part of a national tour.
 Following the tour, the relic will be given a permanent home in Ss Patrick and Colman’s Cathedral, Newry, in the Diocese of Dromore.

 The Knights of Columbanus in Newry have received the first class relic from the Sisters of Charity and have arranged a national tour of the relic to facilitate its veneration by the faithful.

 The first location for veneration of the relic will be Saint Patrick’s Cathedral, Armagh.
 Archbishop of Armagh Eamon Martin will welcome the relic on Thursday 8 June, with a procession at 7.20pm followed by evening Mass at 7.30pm, and night prayer at 10pm.
 There will be opportunity to venerate the relic on Friday 9 June, during Masses and prayer of the Rosary at 3.00pm.
 The relic will depart from Saint Patrick’s Cathedral at 1.00pm on Saturday 10 June.
 For more information on the visit of the relic to Saint Patrick’s Cathedral, see www.armagharchdiocese.org.

 That evening, Saturday 10 June, the relic will then visit be received by Bishop John McAreavey, Bishop of Dromore, at Ss Patrick and Colman’s Cathedral, Newry.
 The relic will remain in the Cathedral from 10 – 12 June, before continuing on the tour.